mdburch/CleaningDataProject/README.md

     + The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
     + From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.
 + For more information please view the UCI HAR Dataset readme

 ---
  File Nomenclature
 ---
++ Add details about file names from the dataset

 ---
 ### Re-running Analysis Code in R